Ashwain1502/Inventory-Control-Management/README.md

 2. Save the database file in your SQL workbench application.
 3. Put your username, password, and database name in the server.js file.
 4. Run the file by the 'npm start' command.
+5. It will be shown on the mentioned port.

 > ## Contributors
 > Ashwani Kumar (ashwink1502@gmail.com).